wp-plugins/photo-gallery/readme.txt

 To insert a gallery into a Page or a Post.
 Open the post/page you want to display the gallery.
 Press the button named Photo Gallery.
 A camera icon will be inserted into the page/post.
 Click on the image and select the gallery/album display you want to use for that specific page/post.
 Each shortcode uses three columns of parameters.
 The first column shows parameters specific for that view only, the second one shows Lightbox (except Slideshow view) parameters, the third one is referred to the Advertisement.
+In addition you can add the shortcode using Shortcode Generator .
 8.1 General Parameters (First Column)
 8.1.1Thumbnails
 Theme.
 Select the theme to be applied to the view.